School & Group Visits

 Reservations

 Advance reservations are required.
-To lock in a program date, payment must be made in full, and must be confirmed by the Museum, at least two weeks prior to the virtual visit.
-Any requests to reschedule or cancel must be made in writing via email to groupvisits@hrm.org at least two weeks prior to your confirmed virtual visit date in order to set a new date that is mutually acceptable or to receive a refund or credit.
+To lock in a program date, payment must be made in full, and must be confirmed by the Museum, at least three weeks prior to the virtual visit.
+Any requests to reschedule or cancel must be made in writing via email to mbyrnes@hrm.org at least two weeks prior to your confirmed virtual visit date in order to set a new date that is mutually acceptable or to receive a refund or credit.
 Any group that fails to follow these requirements will forfeit the entire program fee.